joelnewcomer/seibels/wp-content/plugins/gmap-embed/readme.txt

 = 1.0.1 =

-*  Updated screenshots with FAQ to make easier.
+*  Updated screenshots with the FAQ to make easier.

 = 1.0.2 =